near/docs/docs/1.concepts/basics/transactions/gas.md

 Maintaining the infrastructure up and running is important to keep the network healthy, but represents a significant cost for the validator.

-As many other networks, NEAR **pays the validators** job by charging a small **fee** (aka **gas fee**) on every transaction.
+As many other networks, NEAR **pays the validators** for their job.
+Also like many other networks, users have to pay a small **fee** (aka **gas fee**) on every transaction.
+But instead of giving the gas fee to the validators, validators receive their reward independent from the gas fees.
+This topic is discussed in more details in the [validators](../validators.md) section.

-However, NEAR implements two unique features with respect to gas fees:
+In addition, NEAR implements two unique features with respect to gas fees:
 1. Sharing fees with developers
 2. Allowing for **free** transactions

 ### 1. Gas as a Developer Incentive
-Something unique to NEAR is that the GAS is not only used to pay validators.
-In transactions that involve calling a contract the fee is actually divided:
+Something unique to NEAR is that the GAS is not used to pay validators.
+In transactions where calling a contract would incur a gas fee, the fee is actually divided as follows:
 - 30% goes to the smart contract.
-- 70% goes to the validator.
+- 70% is burned.

 In this way, NEAR uses the gas to also **incentive development of dApps** in the ecosystem.